lopezdsr/sql-query/sqlref/sql_reference.template.md

 These set operators can be further refined by using the following modifiers:
 * `DISTINCT`: This modifier ensures that the overall result set does not contain any duplicates.
 This is the default modifier that applies if no modifier is present.
-* `ALL`: All rows of a fullselect's result set are combined using a set operator.
+* `ALL`: All rows of a fullselect's result set are combined by using a set operator.
 Thus, the overall result set can contain duplicates.

-Note that the following combination of set operators and set modifiers is not supported:
+The following combination of set operators and set modifiers is not supported:
 * `INTERSECT ALL`
 * `EXCEPT ALL`
 * `MINUS ALL`

-The characteristics of a result set defined by a fullselect can be further defined using the following clauses:
+The characteristics of a result set defined by a fullselect can be further defined by using the following clauses:
-* `ORDER BY`: Define an overall ordering of the result set based on the criteria defined by the list of `sortItem` clauses.
+* `ORDER BY`: Define an overall ordering of the result set based on the criteria that are defined by the list of `sortItem` clauses.
 The default order direction is ascending if not explicitly specified by a `sortItem` clause.
-Note that the *order by* clause cannot be used in conjunction with *cluster by*, *distribute by* or *sort by* clause.
+The *order by* clause cannot be used with *cluster by*, *distribute by* or *sort by* clause.
 When you use partitioned output, the `ORDER BY` clause gets ignored.
 Use the `sortClause` instead.
-* `DISTRIBUTE BY`: Distribute result set rows into new partitions based on the criteria defined by the list of `expression` clauses.
+* `DISTRIBUTE BY`: Distribute result set rows into new partitions based on the criteria that are defined by the list of `expression` clauses.
-Result set rows having the same expression values will be moved to the same partition.
-Note that the *distribute by* clause cannot be used in conjunction with *order by* or *cluster by* clause.
+Result set rows that have the same expression values are moved to the same partition.
+The *distribute by* clause cannot be used with *order by* or *cluster by* clause.
-* `SORT BY`: The *sort by* clause lets you define an overall ordering on a partition base as defined by the list of `expression` clauses.
+* `SORT BY`: You can define an overall ordering on a partition base as defined by the list of `expression` clauses.
 The default order direction is ascending if not explicitly specified by an `expression` clause.
 The *sort by* clause is used in conjunction with the *distribute by* clause.
-* `CLUSTER BY`: Distribute result set rows into new partitions based on the criteria defined by the list of `expression` clauses.
-Moreover, each partition is sorted in ascending order based on the criteria defined by the set of `expression` clauses.
+* `CLUSTER BY`: Distribute result set rows into new partitions based on the criteria that are defined by the list of `expression` clauses.
+Moreover, each partition is sorted in ascending order based on the criteria that are defined by the set of `expression` clauses.
 Thus, this clause represents a shortcut for *distribute by* clause combined with *sort by* in ascending order.
-The *cluster by* attribute cannot be used in conjunction with the *order by*, *distribute by*, *sort by* clause.
+You cannot use the *cluster by* attribute with the *order by*, *distribute by*, *sort by* clause.
-* `LIMIT`: Restrict the number of rows returned from the result set of the fullselect.
-The number of rows can be defined by an `expression` or using the keyword `ALL` that causes all rows to be returned.
+* `LIMIT`: Restrict the number of rows that are returned from the result set of the fullselect.
+The number of rows can be defined by an `expression` or by using the keyword `ALL` that causes all rows to be returned.

-Note that `DISTRIBUTE BY`, `SORT BY` and `CLUSTER BY` only have an effect during your SQL query execution and do not influence the query result written back to Cloud {{site.data.keyword.cos_short}}.
+`DISTRIBUTE BY`, `SORT BY` and `CLUSTER BY` have an effect only during your SQL query execution and do not influence the query result written back to Cloud {{site.data.keyword.cos_short}}.
 Use these clauses only in execution of subqueries to optimize the outer query execution that works on the intermediate result sets produced by the sub queries.
 To define the persistent target of the overall query that is written back to Cloud {{site.data.keyword.cos_short}}, you need to use the dedicated [resultClause](#resultClause) instead.

 <h3>Examples</h3>

 The set operator examples use values clauses to define result sets for the set operations.
-For more details about the values clause refer to [valuesClause](#valuesClause).
+For more information about the values clause, see [valuesClause](#valuesClause).

 ```sql
 -- set union eliminating duplicate rows